The Great Adventure (1921 film): Plot

 As summarized in a film publication, Priam Farll (Barrymore), England's noted artist, goes to Warsaw with his valet Henry Leek (Braidon) to escape Lady Sophia Entwhistle (Broske), who is bound to wed him.
 Sophia follows him to Warsaw and, for the reason of not knowing what else to do, the artist becomes engaged to her.
 The next day he escapes and returns to London, where his valet dies.
 Priam gives the deceased valet's name as "Priam Farll" and assumes the valet's name as his own.
 He attends his own funeral in Westminster where he encounters Lady Sophia in deep mourning weeping bitterly.
 He leaves before she notices him.
 Among the valet's letters is one noting an appointment.
-Priam keeps the late valet's date which turns out to be with an widow who had answered Henry's matrimonial ad.
+Priam keeps the late valet's date which turns out to be with a widow who had answered Henry's matrimonial ad.
 Priam marries the woman under the name Henry Leek.
 Lack of funds causes Priam to resume his painting, and when his work is recognized he refuses to admit his identity.
 But when it develops that the late Leek had a wife and two children, who arrive and demand their rights, Priam begins to weaken and eventually proves that he is Priam Farll on the condition that his identity remain secret to protect against Lady Sophia's breach of promise suit.